progs-n-things/asr33emu/README.md

 * F3/F4 displays/hides the paper tape punch.
 * By default, output is limited to an authentic 10 characters per second.
 Hit F5 to unthrottle the speed.
 * Hit F6 to mute the sound.
 * Sound is generated using Hugh Pyle's ASR-33 sound recording and Pygame mixer.
-The sound module Sound now works with both Tkinter and Pygame frontends.
+The sound module, asr33_sounds_sm.py, now works with both Tkinter and Pygame frontends.
 If it's too loud, hit F7 to close the lid.
 * Hit F8 to switch between Line and Local modes.
 * Hit F9 to turn the printer output on and off.
 * Scrolling (with page up, down, home, end, mouse scroll - Tkinter frontend has a scrollbar)